Nath-JsnB/Internship-Assessment-2/README.md

 ### Protocols

-- **MQTT** is used for real-time, lightweight publish/subscribe messaging from room temperature sensors to the middleware.
-Each room's temperature is published to a unique topic (e.g., `building/room1/temperature`).
+- **MQTT** is used for real time, very lightweight publish/subscribe messaging from room temp sensors to the middleware.
+Each room’s temperature is published to a separate topic(for example, `building/room1/temperature`).
-- **REST API** (HTTP) is used for communication between the middleware and the legacy HVAC control system:
+- **REST API** (HTTP) is used to communicate between the middleware and the legacy HVAC control system:
-  - `GET /api/hvac/<room>/status` retrieves current HVAC status.
+  - `GET /api/hvac/<room>/status` returns present HVAC status.
-  - `POST /api/hvac/<room>/command` activates or deactivates HVAC for a room.
+  - `POST /api/hvac/<room>/command` command to activate or deactivate HVAC in a room.
-- **HTTP Basic Auth** secures all REST API endpoints to prevent unauthorized access.
+- **HTTP Basic Auth** is used for all REST API endpoints to prevent access by unauthorized users.

 ### Security

-- The REST API requires valid HTTP Basic Authentication for all endpoints.
+- All to use the REST API must present valid HTTP Basic Auth.
-- Credentials are managed securely in the middleware; all requests use Python's `requests` library with `HTTPBasicAuth`.
+- The middleware which handles credentials; we use Python’s `requests` library with `HTTPBasicAuth` for all requests.
-- The API never processes requests without proper credentials, returning `401 Unauthorized` otherwise.
+- Requests that do not have the right credentials are not processed by the API at all; instead it returns `401 Unauthorized`.

 ### Error Handling

-- **API Downtime:** All API calls use timeouts and robust try/except logic.
-If the legacy API is unreachable, requests are retried several times before marking the room as in error state.
-The system automatically recovers if the API comes back online.
+- **API Downtime:** Timeouts and we use robust try/except logic for all API calls.
+We retry requests until the room goes into an error state if the legacy API won out.
+If the API reports back as online the system will auto recover.
-- **Invalid Sensor Data:** Sensor readings are validated (must be between 0–35°C).
-If repeated invalid readings are received, the room is marked with a sensor error state and skipped until valid data arrives.
+- **Invalid Sensor Data:** Valid only sensor readings must be between 0°C to 35°C. If the same invalid reading is reported again the room is put in a sensor error state and skipped out until we get what is a good report.
-- **MQTT Disconnects:** The middleware automatically attempts to reconnect to the MQTT broker if disconnected.
+- **MQTT Disconnects:** If out of connection the middleware will try to reconnect to the MQTT broker.

 ---